-The MD Anderson Cancer Center Prostate SPORE Career Development Program supports advanced doctoral (Ph.D. or M.D.) candidates (tenure-track assistant professor or oncology fellow) who are committed to a career in academic oncology research in a teaching hospital or university.
+The MD Anderson Cancer Center Prostate Cancer SPORE Career Enhancement Program supports junior faculty members (Ph.D. or M.D.) in basic science or clinical departments who are committed to a career in academic oncology research in a teaching hospital or university.
 Candidates must be committed to pursuing translational research in prostate cancer clinically or in the laboratory.
 Clinicians must have demonstrated clinical excellence during residency.

-- Candidates must have an interest in productive prostate cancer research in the context of clinical investigation, laboratory science, or both and exhibit excellent interpersonal leadership and communication skills.
+- Candidates must have an interest in productive research in the context of clinical investigation, laboratory science, or both.

 - This program is not a training program and doesn't support pre- or post-doctoral fellows.
 However, advanced post-doctoral fellows who provide a letter from an institution stating that the candidate will be joining its faculty as a tenure-track assistant professor within the year are eligible for this program.
 In addition, investigators supported by NCI career development awards (K series) may be eligible for support through this program.

 Gary E. Gallick, Ph.D.